SolaceDev/pubsubplus-connector-kafka-source/README.md

 ## Deployment

-The Solace Source Connector has been tested in three environments: Apache Kafka, Confluent Kafka and the AWS Confluent Platform.
+The PubSub+ Source Connector has been tested in three environments: Apache Kafka, Confluent Kafka and the AWS Confluent Platform.
 For testing, it is recommended to use the single node deployment of Apache or Confluent Kafka software.

 To deploy the Connector, as described in the Kafka documentation, it is necessary to move the Connector jar file and the required third party jar files to a directory that is part of the Worker-defined classpath.
-Details for installing the Solace Source Connector are described in the next two sub sections.
+Details for installing the PubSub+ Source Connector are described in the next two sub sections.

 #### Apache Kafka

 For Apache Kafka, the software is typically found, for example for the 2.11 version, under the root directory: "/opt/kafka-apache/"kafka_2.11-1.1.0".
-Typically the Solace Source Connector would be placed under the "libs" directory under the root directory.
+Typically the PubSub+ Source Connector would be placed under the "libs" directory under the root directory.
 All required Solace JCSMP JAR files should be placed under the same "libs" directory.
 The properties file for the connector would typically be placed under the "config" directory below the root directory.

 To start the connector in stand-alone mode while in the "bin" directory the command would be similar to: